 1961 Durham Museum photo of The Center Mall with the Texaco Service Station at the southwest corner of 42nd and Center Streets.

 He went to work finding the ideal location after hiring architects Kenneth Welch and J.G.
-Davernan of Grand Rapids, MI.
+Daverman of Grand Rapids, MI.
 They settled on undeveloped land at 42nd and Center across from the new Veterans Hospital and near the Field Club.
 In 1954 the work crews removed over 100,000 cubic yards of dirt from the 6 ½ acre site.

 1964 Durham Museum photo of a school field trip to The Center Mall.
 This was before it was renovated to give the mall its current Old English-style interior.